Proofofhome/proofofhome.github.io/about.md

 ## Vision

-To create transparent, verifiable, and accessible technology that allows individuals to better understand and participate in decentralised networks.
+To explore how individuals can build more sovereign, private, and resilient homes using open technology.

+By experimenting with Bitcoin, self-hosted infrastructure, hardware, energy systems, and privacy-focused tools, ProofOfHome aims to make complex technology more accessible and understandable.

 ## Mission

-Build, test, document, and share experiments involving nodes, hardware, software, and emerging technologies.
+Build, test, document, and share real-world experiments involving:

+- Bitcoin infrastructure
+- Self-hosted systems
+- Hardware projects
+- Privacy and security
+- Home technology
+- Emerging technologies

+Every experiment will document the process, costs, challenges, and lessons learned.